CharlesGM/nethermind-network-manager/nethermind/GCP_TESTING_GUIDE.md

 ## Getting Funds for Transactions

-Since your network is using Goerli testnet (Chain ID 5), you'll need ETH to pay for gas fees.
+Since your network is using Sepolia testnet (Chain ID 11155111), you'll need ETH to pay for gas fees.
 If you encounter an "InsufficientFunds" error, you have several options:

 ### Option 1: Fund Your Account from a Miner Account

-The easiest solution is to use our funding script, which transfers ETH from a funded node account to your Hardhat account:
+The easiest solution is to use the funding script, which transfers ETH from a funded node account to your Hardhat account:

 ```bash
 # Make sure port forwarding is running in another terminal